 For one position interviewers take a lot of interviews.
 How are you going to ensure that he/she remembers you?

 What is that one thing which most of the candidates skip doing?

 They do not ask any questions at the end of the interview.

 Now next thing.
-Kind of questions one should ask?
+What kind of questions one should ask?